hushpond/KOR_president-election-cosine-distance/README.md

 # KOR_president-election-cosine-distance

-From the presidential election debate on May 2025, two interesting points were found which show difference between dialogue of debate and actual comments(especially bet 50 liked comments).
+From the presidential election debate on May 2025, two interesting points were found which show difference between dialogue of debate and actual comments(especially best 50 liked comments).
 This code helps us to understand the cosine distance between debate dialogue and comments.